Hierarchical Clustering With Confidence: Simulation and real data analysis

 We use data with $n=30$, $\sigma=1$, and $K^* = 3$, generated from three equidistant clusters in \eqref{eq:3clutsters} with between-cluster separation $\delta \in \{4,6,8,10,12,14\}$.
 For each setting, $100$ datasets are simulated, and the selected values of $\widehat{K}$ are summarized using histograms in Figure \ref{fig:paired_histogram}.
 Each histogram displays the frequency of the different $\widehat{K}$ values obtained across repeated experimental runs for both methods.

 Figure \ref{fig:paired_histogram} demonstrates that our sequential testing procedure more consistently recovers the correct clustering structure than the gap statistic across all settings.
 As cluster separation increases, it nearly always identifies the true $K$.
 By contrast, the gap statistic remains overly conservative and frequently underestimates the true number of clusters, even for well-separated clusters.

-We further evaluate the performance of Algorithm \ref{alg:alpha_spending_stop} under varying true numbers of clusters $K^* \in \{1,2,\dots,10\}$.
-For each value of $K^*$, we generate $100$ independent datasets with $n = 200$ observations and $p = 2$ dimensions.
-The $K^*$ cluster centers are placed evenly around a circle of radius $\delta = 6$, and each data point is sampled from a spherical Gaussian distribution centered at its corresponding cluster.
-Cluster sizes are distributed as evenly as possible across groups.
-We use the same procedure as in the previous experiments to generate the $\alpha$-sequence, and set $n_{\min} = 10$ and $n^* = 40$.

-Figure \ref{fig:hist_varyingK} shows that both the proposed method and the gap statistic recover the true number of clusters with high stability when $K^*$ is small.
-However, as $K^*$ increases, the estimation problem becomes more challenging, and both methods tend to underestimate the true number of clusters.
-Despite this tendency, the proposed procedure often selects more than $\widehat{K} = 1$ cluster, whereas the gap statistic frequently collapses to a single cluster solution.
-In other words, the proposed method reveals substantially more clustering structure in the data than the gap statistic.
+We also evaluate the performance of Algorithm~\ref{alg:alpha_spending_stop} under varying true numbers of clusters $K^*\in\{1,2,\dots,10\}$.
+Overall, the proposed method accurately recovers the true number of clusters when $K^*$ is small and reveals more clustering structure than the gap statistic as $K^*$ increases.
+The results of this experiment are provided in Appendix~\ref{subsec:varyK_addtional}.